dzahedia/flexible_powerful_data_warehouse/README.md

 **To use:**
 - install requirements
-- add .env file to include raw_data, dwh_data and gold_data locations
+- add .env file to include raw_data, dwh_data and gold_data locations (can be HDFS or local file system or other system that can be connected with Spark)

 Data are available monthly and you can use batch_processing.py to Extract, Load and Transform data for any period of time including a single month